-As shown in Table 1, the clearance rates for most cases types in the limited jurisdiction courts in 2017 are near or equal to the 100 percent target.
-Contracts cases had the lowest statewide clearance rates at 96 percent.
+As shown in Table 1, the clearance rates for most cases types in the limited jurisdiction courts in 2018 are at or above 100 percent in all case types except contracts, which exhibited a statewide clearance rate of 96 percent.
 Average monthly overage rates for the past five years are displayed in Table 2.
-The overage rate for Felonies in 2017, at 16 percent, is the only case type with an overage rate above 10 percent.
+The overage rate for felony cases in 2017, at 13 percent, is the only case type with an overage rate above 10 percent.
+It is notable, however, that the five-year overage rate trend in felony cases declined from the high of 33 percent in 2014.